0x90d/videoduplicatefinder/README.md

 [Daily build](https://github.com/0x90d/videoduplicatefinder/releases/tag/4.1.x) — attachments are automatically rebuilt and replaced on every commit.

+[Versioned releases](https://github.com/0x90d/videoduplicatefinder/releases) (tags like `v4.1.1`) are published now and then, and their files never change afterwards.
+Package managers and anyone who needs a fixed download should use those.

 > **Prefer the classic interface?** 4.1 introduces a redesigned interface.
 The final classic-UI build stays available on the [4.0.x release](https://github.com/0x90d/videoduplicatefinder/releases/tag/4.0.x) — databases and settings are compatible both ways.

 > **Upgrading from 3.x:** your scan database is migrated automatically on first load.
 Cached image hashes are recomputed on the next scan (image processing moved from ImageSharp to FFmpeg); video hashes are unaffected.
 Downgrading back to 3.x after the migration is not recommended.
 The last 3.x build remains available on the [3.0.x release](https://github.com/0x90d/videoduplicatefinder/releases/tag/3.0.x).